moxystudio/react-native-with-moxy/docusaurus/docs/welcome/instructions/app-icon.md

 There are some options which you can tweak as much as you like, but the only ones we care about are the "Shape" and "Name".
 You should create two versions of the app icon.
 The first one should have the "Square" shape and its "Name" should be "app_icon".
 The second's version shape should be the "Circle" and its "Name" should be "app_icon_round".

+> ℹ️ Although [Image Asset Studio](https://developer.android.com/studio/write/image-asset-studio) was also considered, it isn't as intuitive and straightforward as the [Android Asset Studio](https://github.com/romannurik/AndroidAssetStudio).

 #### iOS